spyoungtech/FreeSimpleGUI/docs/index.md

 ### Known table colors in Python 3.7.3, 3.7.4, 3.8, ?

 The tkinter that's been released in the past several releases of Python has a bug.
 Table colors of all types are not working, at all.
 The background of the rows never change.
 If that's important to you, you'll need to **downgrade** your Python version.
-3.6 works really well with PySimpleGUI and tkinter.
+3.6 works really well with FreeSimpleGUI and tkinter.

 ### Empty Tables